Lam, email: lam AT cs DOT utexas DOT

 All assignments, lecture slides, as well as special

 announcements are posted on the class web page with the

 URL: http://www.cs.utexas.edu/users/lam/cs356.
 I do not have a fixed schedule for posting updates, but it is a

 for assignment due dates and exam dates.

 You are responsible for downloading and printing the homework,

 programming assignments from the class web page.
 There will be

 to the TA web page, with information on office hours, homework solutions,

-instructions for programming assignments, etc. If you
+instructions for programming assignments and submissions, etc. If you

 have questions about homework, labs, exams, and programming, please email